Fear of nationalist surge marks European memorials

 Polish president Andrzej Duda, prime minister Mateusz Morawiecki, and ruling party chief Jaroslaw Kaczynski led a parade of over 200,000 people through Warsaw on Sunday.

-"Thank you for brining red-and-white [Polish] flags, for being here under those colours for which our predecessors spilled their blood," Duda said in a speech.
+"Thank you for bringing red-and-white [Polish] flags, for being here under those colours for which our predecessors spilled their blood," Duda said in a speech.

-But the sea of red-and-white flags was also punctuated by the green, neo-fascist banners of the National Radical Camp (ONR), a Polish NGO, as well as by the symbols of an Italian fascist group, the Forza Nuova.
+But the sea of red-and-white flags was punctuated by the green, neo-fascist banners of the National Radical Camp (ONR), a Polish NGO, as well as by the symbols of an Italian fascist group, the Forza Nuova.

 Some cars were draped with banners which said: "Islam is Enemy of Europe" and "Delete Islam".